milestonesys/mipsdk-samples-component/SurveillanceCloud/README.md

 -   Add a Basic user account and a corresponding role with limited rights
--   Add delete or replace a limited number of camera devices in their account, and give access to live and recorded video to those cameras through Smart, Mobile, and Web clients
+-   Add, delete or replace a limited number of camera devices in their account, and give access to live and recorded video to those cameras through Smart, Mobile, and Web clients